Jim Baldwin lives in Utah, and is concentrating on

 researcher at the National Archives' Military Personnel Records

-photos and thousands of bits of information to this website.
+photos and thousands of bits of information.

-Museum & Park, Honolulu, Hawaii.
+Museum & Park), Honolulu, Hawaii.
 Creator and manager of On

 Eternal Patrol.
 Serves as World War II Submarine Services